-After breakfast at the hotel the group will transfer together to the airport where we will board our flight, a private charter to Ushuaia.
-Upon arrival this morning, you will have time to explore the quaint port town of Ushuaia..
+After breakfast at the hotel, the group will transfer to the airport, where we will board our flight, a private charter to Ushuaia.
+Upon arrival this morning, you will have time to explore the quaint port town of Ushuaia.

 Ushuaia is the Southernmost city in the world and the capital of Tierra del Fuego.
-It’s a major port for Antarctic bound vessels and a hip and interesting city to explore.
-It’s also your last chance to pick up any Antarctic essentials that you may have missed on the home front.
-The place is full of winter weather adventure shops; but, similar to other touristy towns, be it Park City or Aspen, it can be pricey.
+It’s a major port for Antarctic-bound vessels and a hip and interesting city to explore.
+It’s also your last chance to pick up any Antarctic essentials you may have missed on the home front.
+The place is full of winter weather adventure shops, but it can be pricey, similar to other touristy towns, be it Park City or Aspen.

 Crossing the Drake Passage

-Be prepared as we pass through the legendary Drake Passage as it can be the Drake Lake or the Drake Shake.
-The latter being intense and exciting yet for those susceptible to seasickness, it’s a good time to throw a patch or two on.
-Outside of this potentially choppy window, the cruise tends to be as smooth as silk.
+Be prepared as we pass through the legendary Drake Passage, as it can be the Drake Lake or the Drake Shake.
+The latter being intense and exciting, yet for those susceptible to seasickness, it’s a good time to throw a patch or two on.
+Outside this potentially choppy window, the cruise tends to be as smooth as silk.

-If you’re a history buff, an eco-warrior, an animal lover or simply one that loves to learn and appreciates a good story when you hear one, then you will revel in the lecture program.
-The lectures and daily briefings onboard are not only informative but a great time to swap stories and share experiences from the day’s events and to bond with fellow passengers from our Women’s Adventure Travel tribe group and otherwise.
+If you’re a history buff, an eco-warrior, an animal lover, or simply one who loves to learn and appreciates a good story when you hear one, then you will revel in the lecture program.
+The lectures and daily briefings onboard are informative but a great time to swap stories and share experiences from the day’s events and to bond with fellow passengers from our Women’s Adventure Travel tribe group and otherwise.

 SOUTH SHETLAND ISLANDS & ANTARCTIC PENINSULA

-Every visit to Antarctica, you witness something new or unexpected, which means that our expedition will be unlike any other—creating our own unique, personal experience.
-By day, you will take Zodiac excursions from the ship to explore local bays, channels and landing sites.
+Every visit to Antarctica, you witness something new or unexpected, meaning that our expedition will be unlike any other—creating our unique, personal experience.
+By day, you will take Zodiac excursions from the ship to explore local bays, channels, and landing sites.
 With wildlife always at the forefront of our minds, we will visit penguin rookeries, scout for humpback and minke whales, and search for a number of southern seal species, including the cunning leopard seal.

-On board, in between our twice daily excursions, you can also pop into the gym or take a dip on deck in the pool, which is a definitive moment you don’t want to miss.
+On board, between our twice-daily excursions, you can also pop into the gym or dip on deck in the pool, which is a definitive moment you don’t want to miss.
 Or you can pop into the spa for a well-needed treatment.